prameya/webdora-d8/README.md

 ### Install Google Cloud SDK
 Make sure you have python 2.7 installed.
 Use `python -V` to check.

-We will use homebrew to install GCP SDK `brew cask reinstall google-cloud-sdk`.
+We will use homebrew to install GCP SDK `brew cask install google-cloud-sdk`.

 ### Brew update and clean up
 ```